 Already a fan of her first effort, a month or so ago I bought Chloe Coscarelli’s second cookbook, Chloe’s Vegan Desserts.
 I’d yet to make anything from it so decided Matt’s birthday dinner would be an ideal time to pop that particular cherry.

 But what cake to make?
 Neither of us are fans of chocolate cake (we’re weird, I know), my friend isn’t big on icing (he’s weirder) and I’m always drawn to fruity cakes.

 I only made a few minor changes to the recipe; for the benefit of Matt’s gluten-intolerant housemate, I subbed the regular flour and baking powder for gluten-free versions (plus added one teaspoon of xanthan gum because apparently that’s what you do) and for the benefit of my wallet, I subbed the maple syrup for agave nectar (the maple syrup in the supermarket was extortionate!
 Maybe prices were raised for Canada Day today?
 Sneaky.).

 When I’d made the cake mix, I was worried I’d done something wrong as it was really fluffy and airy – almost mousse-like, as opposed to regular, thick cake mix.
 However, I think it’s meant to be like this as the cake turned out excellently, if I do say so myself.
 It was moist, super-fluffy and had just a light lemony flavour that was delicious with fresh berries.

 The recipe for the cake is on Chloe’s website if you want to try it out.
-I recommend that you do.
+I highly recommend that you do.

 I’m dying to try out more of Chloe’s recipes as they all look amazing.
-Plus, not to gloat or anything (warning: totally gloating), she’s now re-tweeted me twice on Twitter so, naturally, I’m a massive fan.
+Plus, not to gloat or anything (read: totally gloating), she’s now re-tweeted me twice on Twitter so, naturally, I’m a massive fan.